pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-22-grow-shrink-and-reflow-elements-with-figma-auto-layout.md

 ![Multiple buttons with incorrect padding around them in Figma](/photos/2020-12-22-3.png)

 What just happened here?!
-After changing text the rectangle didn't adjust its size to reflect the text length.
-There is no chance that I am going to do it manually!
+After changing text, the rectangle didn't adjust its size to reflect the text length.
+There's no chance that I'm going to do it manually!
 That seems like a tedious task for a few buttons, so imagine doing this with hundreds of them.

 Now my UI designer career is over, and I am going back to coding!